EXPLORE CARDIFF UNIVERSITY

 Major research laboratory refurbishment includes extensive new geomicrobiology facilities, geochemical laboratories (ICP analysis), microscopy (HRTEM, FE-SEM, SEM, optical), stable isotope laboratory (C and O) and 3D semi-immersive visualisation laboratory.
 Major new equipment includes a high performance parallel computing cluster and state-of-the art upgrades for the 3D seismic laboratories.
 The School also owns a research vessel, Guiding Light, which is used for teaching practicals in coastal mapping and hydrographic surveying.

 The School currently has a staff of more than 55 academics, including professors and two Fellows of the Royal Society.
-The current Head of School is Professor John Parkes.
+The current Head of School is Professor Ian R. Hall.